ShriyaBade/Gesture_Controlled_Mobile_Robotic_Arm/README.md

 This project aims at developing a mobile robotic arm, which can be controlled by hand gestures.

-We will achieve this through a device camera that will capture the hand gestures accurately.
+This was through a device camera that will capture the hand gestures accurately.

 Developing a gesture recognition system that can interpret hand movements captured by the camera can be implemented by opencv library that includes pre-trained models for hand gesture recognition.